 Wascana Center has become a destination for tourists and citizens all year round.
 The entire physical entity of Wascana Centre supports more than 5 million visitors a year to enjoy the park, to work, and to learn.

 Using the Centre’s pedestrian trails is by far the single largest use for folks visiting Wascana Centre for recreation purposes.
-Thanks to the generous donation from The Trans Canada Trail, Wascana Centre Authority has been able to upgrade and enhance this system for everyone to enjoy.
+Thanks to the generous donation from The Trans Canada Trail, Wascana Centre has been able to upgrade and enhance this system for everyone to enjoy.

 Trans Canada Trail Background